tanvirnwu/tanvirnwu.github.io/README.md

 I am constantly exploring new challenges and opportunities to expand my expertise in AI.
 Looking ahead, I aspire to pursue a Ph.D. and advance the frontiers of AI research, focusing on creating impactful solutions for real-world problems, particularly in healthcare, autonomous systems, and smart environments.

 Thank you for visiting my website!
-Please explore my research work, [publications](https://tanvirnwu.github.io/pages/publications), and [projects](https://github.com/tanvirnwu), and do not hesitate to reach out if you would like to collaborate or discuss potential research opportunities.
+Please explore my research work, publications, and projects, and do not hesitate to contact me if you would like to collaborate or discuss potential research opportunities.</p>
 -----------------------------
 <div style="text-align: center;">
   tanvirnwu[@]g.skku.edu | <a href="https://www.linkedin.com/in/tanvirislamnwu/" target="_blank">LinkedIn</a> | <a href="https://tanvirnwu.github.io/assets/TanvirResume.pdf" target="_blank">Latest Resume</a> | <a href="https://tanvirnwu.github.io/pages/publications" target="_blank">Publications</a>